-- 20 Reconstruction of past climates can help better understand and respond to current climate change and predict future scenarios (PAGES, 2009).
+Reconstruction of past climates can help better understand and respond to current climate change and predict future scenarios (PAGES, 2009).
 Historical documents are one of the primary sources of proxy data used to reconstruct past climatic information.
-Compared to natural proxy data (e.g., tree rings, ice cores, and stalagmites), historical documents are advantageous in their spatial coverage, temporal resolution, dating accuracy, location accuracy, and clarity of climatic significance (Zheng et al., 2014).
-Globally, most such historical documents are in China, Japan, and Europe (Pfister et al., - 25 2008).
-Thanks to its long history, China has enormous quantities of documentary data, including abundant climate-related records which are uninterrupted for the past two millennia.
+Compared to natural proxy data (e.g. tree rings, ice cores and stalagmites), historical documents are advantageous in their spatial coverage, temporal resolution, dating accuracy, location accuracy and clarity of climatic significance (Zheng et al., 2014).
+Globally, most such historical documents are in China, Japan and Europe (Pfister et al., 2008).
+Thanks to its long history, China has enormous quantities of documentary data, including abundant climate-related records which are uninterrupted for the past 2 millennia.
 This is China's exceptional advantage in historical climate research (Man, 2000).

 There are four types of Chinese historical documents that contain climate information.
-These are (1) the traditional documents classified as jing (classics), shi (histories), zi (philosophies), and ji (anthologies); (2) local gazettes compiled by magistrates;

-- 30 (3) archives of the Ming and Qing Dynasties, represented by Qing Yu Lu (The Records of Sunny or Rainy Days) and Yu Xue Fen Cun (The Records on Rainfall Infiltration and Snowfall); and (4) private notes and diaries (Zhang, 1996; Ge et al., 2018).
-In China, diaries can be traced back two millennia to the Western Han dynasty.
-There are more than 1,000 surviving ancient diaries (referring to diaries written before the collapse of the Qing Dynasty in 1912) (Chen, 2004), of which approximately 200 contain weather or weather-related records (Ge et al., 2018).
-Currently, private diaries of the Ming and Qing Dynasties, - 35 mostly authored by officials or men of letters, are used as one of the primary sources in historical climate research.
-However, compared to studies based on other documentary data (e.g., history books, local gazettes, and archives), historical climate studies based on data in diaries are relatively limited and mostly focussed on the 17th to 20th century.
-Studies have been done mainly based on weather, phenological, and personal perception records in diaries.
-The available results involve a number of areas, including the reconstruction of temperature series, extreme cold events, and the characteristics of temperature change - 40 (Chu, 1973; Fang et al., 2005; Liu and Man, 2012; Xiao et al., 2006; Zheng et al., 2015), the reconstruction of precipitation and the East Asian rainy season (also known as the Meiyu season) (Man et al., 2007; Xiao et al., 2008; Yan et al., 2011; Zhang et al., 2011b, 2013a), dust weather (Fei et al., 2004, 2005, 2009; Zhang et al., 2006; Yang et al., 2013), and adaptive human behaviours (Zhang et al., 2007b).
-Researchers have also discussed the veracity and reliability of weather and climatic records in diaries (Zhang et al., 2007a, 2013a; Fei et al., 2009). - 45 In Europe, weather diaries have been used to study temperature (Nordli, 2001), precipitation (Gimmi et al., 2007; Pfister et al., 1999), droughts (Linderholm and Molin, 2005), and climatic effects of volcanoes (Lee and Mackenzie, 2010) in historical periods, particularly the period from the 16th to the 19th century.
-These diaries were mostly written by priests, farmers, and scholars.
-For example, based on the weather records in the diary of an Italian priest, Raicich (2008) analysed temperature and precipitation conditions in Trieste in the period 1732-1749.
-Based on an English farmer's diary, Lee and Mackenzie (2010) - 50 identified climate abnormities in England in the two years following the eruption of Mount Tambora in 1815.
-In India, Adamson and Nash (2013, 2014) studied the onset date of the summer monsoon as well as monsoon precipitation based on private diaries and other documents.
-In Japan, diaries have been used to study summer temperatures (Mikami, 2008), the winter monsoon (Hirano and Mikami, 2008), and typhoon weather (Grossman and Zaiki, 2009).
-Diaries have also been used to investigate historical climate in other regions, including Australia (Gergis et al., 2012) and Africa (Grab and Nash, 2009; Nash and Grab, 2010). - Through a case study of a 14th-century diary, Yunshan Diary, this article illustrates the types and characteristics of historical climatic information recorded in ancient Chinese diaries and demonstrates how to use these records to analyse the characteristics of weather and climatic events as well as climate change on various time scales.
-Through the analysis of Yunshan Diary, the severe cold winter of 1308/1309 in the Taihu Lake Basin and the drought in the summer of 1309 in southern - 60 Jiangsu Province are identified.
-On a multi-decadal scale, it is proved that the climate had begun to turn cold in the early 14th century at the latest.
+These are (1) the traditional documents classified as jing (classics), shi (histories), zi (philosophies) and ji (anthologies); (2) local gazettes compiled by magistrates; (3) archives of the Ming and Qing dynasties, represented by Qing Yu Lu (The Records of Sunny or Rainy Days) and Yu Xue Fen Cun (The Records on Rainfall Infiltration and Snowfall); and (4) private notes and diaries (Zhang, 1996; Ge et al., 2018).
+In China, diaries can be traced back 2 millennia to the Western Han dynasty.
+There are more than 1000 surviving ancient diaries (referring to diaries written before the collapse of the Qing dynasty in 1912) (Chen, 2004), of which approximately 200 contain weather or weather-related records (Ge et al., 2018).
+Currently, private diaries of the Ming and Qing dynasties, mostly authored by officials or men of letters, are used as one of the primary sources in historical climate research.
+However, compared to studies based on other documentary data (e.g. history books, local gazettes and archives), historical climate studies based on data in diaries are relatively limited and mostly focused on the 17th to 20th century.
+Studies have been done mainly based on weather, phenological and personal perception records in diaries.
+The available results involve a number of areas, including the reconstruction of temperature series, extreme cold events, and the characteristics of temperature change (Chu, 1973; Fang et al., 2005; Liu and Man, 2012; Xiao et al., 2006; Zheng et al., 2015), the reconstruction of precipitation and the East Asian rainy season (also known as the Meiyu season) (Man et al., 2007; Xiao et al., 2008; Yan et al., 2011; X. Zhang et al., 2011, 2013a), dust weather (Fei et al., 2004, 2005, 2009; Zhang et al., 2006; Yang et al., 2013), and adaptive human behaviours (Zhang et al., 2007b).
+Researchers have also discussed the veracity and reliability of weather and climatic records in diaries (Zhang et al., 2007a, 2013a; Fei et al., 2009).